-I'm not 67, I'm 22 with over four decades of experience.
+I'm not 67, I'm 22 with 4½ decades of experience.

 Failure has been a constant companion too: it means I have striven for ‘stretch goals’ rather than been complacent.
 It’s also made me more resilient to knocks that inevitably came along.
 I was in the school Cross Country team, but never in the first six over the line.
 I got a lower second bachelor’s degree, but still got postgraduate funding.
-I have three adult children I’m proud of, all with better grade first degrees than mine, but I can still tease them that my Master’s degree out-trumps theirs.
+I have three adult children I am proud of, all with better grade first degrees than mine, but I can still tease them that my Master’s degree out-trumps theirs.

-I’ve also had the last laugh at the teacher who told my parents “Robert is too slow to pass a stationary bus.”
+I have also had the last laugh at the teacher who told my parents “Robert is too slow to pass a stationary bus.”

 I think I’ve done okay.